 I'm wearing it right now actually!

 So I went to another Franglish event, and those are seriously really fun if you get a chance to be in Paris, Nice, London, Lyon, or Cambridge.
-They have French/Spanish exchanges too if that's what you're interested in!
+They have French/Spanish exchanges too if that's what you're interested in them!
 I was much more relaxed at this one and ended up staying after for a drink with a girl from England!
 Didn't get paired up with any cuties again -_-. but some very sweet people!

 So today was another low key day.
 I had plans to meet up with that same friend from before (hi Katelyn!) for Lunch.
 I wanted to go to a Brazilian restaurant, but it wasn't open.
 Luckily the Indian restaurant I went to before was open right across the street, so we went there.

 I had fish curry and she had vegetable Biriani.
 There was even fruit in the curry.
 It was fantastic!
 I also ordered a grapefruit strawberry juice.
 They have a whole menu of homemade fruit juices there.
 The place is called Paris Feni if you ever want to check it out!